hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ```

 If you see immediate errors on startup it is most likely due to errors in your configuration settings.
-The binary should tell you which setting parameter might be wrong.
+The binary file should tell you which setting parameter might be wrong.

 ### 10. Create a wireguard interface and use the established GnosisVPN connection [Linux]